Out of all the national parks in the United States, Yosemite is one of the most iconic!

-But this is also one of the more strenuous hikes in the park outside of the classic Half Dome hike.
-You won’t want to spend too much time going further on this trail if you aren’t up for a steep, arduous climb.
+You won’t want to spend too much time going further on this trail if you aren’t up for a steep, arduous climb!

 Elevation at trailhead: 4,000 feet

-As the name suggests, Cook’s Meadow is one of the flatter hikes in Yosemite National Park.
+As the name suggests, Sentinel Meadow & Cook’s Meadow is one of the flatter hikes in Yosemite National Park.

-It goes straight through the valley, and you’ll catch glimpses of many of the most well-known landmarks in the valley, including the falls, Half Dome, and Sentinel Rock: all from a flat and wheelchair-accessible boardwalk path.
+It goes straight through the valley, and you’ll catch glimpses of many of the most well-known landmarks in the valley, including the Falls, Half Dome, and Sentinel Rock: all from a flat and wheelchair-accessible boardwalk path.

 Distance: 2-mile loop (Giant Grizzly Loop)*